Skip to Main Content

 While both insurance brokers and insurance agents help you get insurance, there’s a significant difference in who brokers vs. agents represent.
 Not all states have brokers, and in some states, a broker can also be an insurance agent.
 In those states, the words broker and agent may be used interchangeably.

 To further complicate things, there are different types of agents.
 A captive insurance agent works exclusively with one insurer, selling only that company’s products (e.g., a State Farm agent who solely sells State Farm insurance policies).
 An independent agent is similar to a captive agent, except they work with more than one insurance company.
-Both legally represent the insurance company to the client, can bind insurance policies and can usually help with at least some aspect of an insurance claim.
+Both legally represent the insurance company to the client, can bind insurance policies and can usually help with at least some aspects of an insurance claim.

 On the other hand, an insurance broker works independently, representing the client to multiple insurance companies.
 They can explore a broad range of policies from different insurers to find the best fit for their client’s needs.
 Brokers often sell various lines of insurance products, too, which allows policyholders the freedom to potentially purchase policies from multiple carriers while working with just one agent.
 However, brokers are not legal representatives of the insurance companies; they are an intermediary and cannot bind insurance policies.